 Gas Prices Continue to Rise in Minnesota, Nationally

-Gas Buddy says prices are being pulled up due to increases in demand as temperatures warm.
-But also oil prices have risen 20 percent in the last month driven by OPEC's decision to cut oil production.
+In Minnesota, the average gas price has risen 17.2 cents per gallon averaging $3.60.
+The national average has gone up 7.6 cents, averaging $3.65.

-Gas Buddy says we should expect the upward trend to continue through much of the rest of the spring.
+Gas Buddy says with oil prices touching their highest level of 2023 at nearly $83 per barrel, the national average price of gas continued to inch higher.

-Average gas prices in Minnesota have risen 11.5 cents per gallon in the last week, averaging $3.43.
-The national average price for gas has risen 8.8 cents, averaging $3.57.
+Oil prices remain a wildcard, but we're likely a few weeks away from seeing the national average peak.

 Get our free mobile app